 Wei Chiang was still sick in Tokyo, so I went by myself to the Kyoto Railway Museum, a long-ish walk from Kyoto station.
 I passed by a fair, and my stomach, still empty since I woke up, demanded an offering.
 I gave it some yakisoba (500 yen).
 It’s a cheap, simple, and oily food that reminded me of char kway teow, and filled me up.

 When I arrived at the entrance at 10:15am, just after opening time, the queue was already crazy long.
 It was a Sunday, so parents had brought their children there for a weekend outing.
-However, the queue moved very fast and I found myself in the galleries sooner than I thought.
+However, the queue moved very fast, and after paying a 1200 yen entry fee, I found myself in the galleries sooner than I thought.
 Once inside, the halls are spacious enough to comfortably accommodate the throngs of children and adults without any jostling.

 The halls were filled with life-size trains, and for any train or transportation buff, this is a great museum.
 Exhibits are divided into a few sections for different subtopics of Japanese trains.
 One section shares on the history of the railroad in Japan; another section focused on the engineering behind the trains.
 However, all exhibits had very brief, inadequate English descriptions, with more elaborate Japanese descriptions.
 I rented the audio guide (500 yen), which helped to flesh out more detail, but still does not translate the details of every description, and is probably fine to skip unless you are here to really learn.
 In any case, it’s an outstanding tourist attraction, albeit one that rewards someone literate in Japanese.